In the guide below, we outline some of the important aspects of water desalination.

 Portable Desalination Filters, Hand Pumps, & Kits

-Small portable desalination filters, hand pumps, kits and similar products are also available for personal/individual use
+Small and/or portable desalination filters, hand pumps, kits and similar products are also available for personal/individual use